WDI-SEA/interview-questions/readme.md

 * Explain MVC

 MVC stands for Model View Controller.
-Model handles the data, View is what is shown to the user, and controller handles the interaction of the data to the view or model.
+Model handles the data, View is what is shown to the user, and controller handles the interaction and flow of the data to the view or model.

 * What is a `before_action`?
 When would you use it? before_action is a hook that you can use to run some code before you do another block of code.

 * What do controllers do in rails?
+In rails we have views that define pages in our app, we have models that define how our data exists in the database and in the app.

+We can pair controllers with CRUD methods to control how our models are Created, read, updated, and destroyed.

 In rails, controllers store your methods.

 * What is RESTful routing?

+Representational
+State
+Transer

 Using GET,PUT, POST, DELETE to serve pages rather than relying only on different URLs.

+Restful routing is a standard convention that serves as a guide for us to create our CRUD routes.

+GET - Gets info about something
+POST - creates info about something
+PUTS - Updates info about something
+DELETE - Deletes something

 * What is a polymorphic association?
 An association that can change between being a 1 to 1 and many to one association.